JNRowe/vim-configs/dein.rst

         \ 'on_cmd': s:prefix('Nyancat', ['', '2']),
     \ })

+..

-A plugin to place, toggle and display marks
+    “A plugin to place, toggle and display marks”

 .. code-block:: vim